m0b-x/ProiectAI/README.md

-# Chū Xuézhě - Beginner Learning
+# Chū Xuézhě - Beginner Learner

 The project aims to recreate an advanced **Chinese Chess engine** that implements **AI algorithms and techniques**, while offering both **singleplayer and multiplayer** experiences.
 It was created by me (Zamfir Alexandru) and used in my **Bachelor's Degree Project** to analyze the performance of implemented optimizations applied to chinese chess.